Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 According to birth statistics and hospital records, more babies are born on September 16 than any other day of the year.
 Harvard University published the results of its study in the New York Times with the same conclusion as other studies based on research and data.

-They all showed that more babies are born in September than any other month.
+The studies showed that more babies are born in September than in any other month.
 Also, the days leading up to September 16 and the days following September 16 are the busiest for doctors and nurses to deliver babies.
-The dates range from September 9 to September 20, with September 16 being the main date.
+The dates range from September 9 to September 20, with September 16 being the pinnacle.

 Possible Reasons for the Popular Date

 The studies are not able to say, with 100 percent certainty, why this particular date is the most popular, but there are a few theories that appear to be possible explanations.